unahouExosite/docs/guides/user-management.md

     })
     ```

-  * Next, create an endpoint for setting password directly by reset token.
+2. Create an endpoint for setting a password directly by reset token.

     For use of Murano CLI, create endpoint **endpoints/api-resetPassword.post.lua** and put the following code into it.
     ```lua